“I love that academic advising is required!” —Student (Spring 2017 Survey)

 (909) 593-3511, x4011

-Academic advising for the Regional Campus Administration (RCA) students begins on the student’s first visit to the regional campus or military center.
+Academic advising for the Regional and Online Campuses (ROC) students begins on the student’s first visit to the regional campus or military center.
 Students work closely with an academic advisor in selecting a major and choosing courses each term that best suits their degree and career plans.
 A professional academic advisor is available for every student.
 For further information please contact the regional campus or military center of your choice (listed below).

 Campus Accelerated Program for Adults (CAPA) – Main Campus